About Me

 Robotics Intern | Paltech Robotics GmbH

-Worked on testing and comparing two new ultrasonic sensors i.e. Bosch and Valeo for the obstacle avoidance task to include the safety braking feature (setting thresholds to slow down or stop the robot with ROS2) which involved performing multiple field tests of different high grass.
+Worked on testing and comparing two new ultrasonic sensors i.e. Bosch and Valeo for the collision avoidance task to include the safety braking feature (setting thresholds to slow down or stop the robot with ROS2) which involved performing multiple field tests of different high grass.

 My Projects